-Our independent auditors have included an explanatory paragraph in their report on the June 30, 2003 consolidated financial statements discussing issues which raise substantial doubt about our ability to continue as a "going concern."
-The going concern qualification is attributable to our historical operating losses, our lack of cash reserves and capital, and the amount of capital which we project our needs to satisfy existing liabilities and achieve profitable operations.
+Our independent auditors have included an explanatory paragraph in their report on the $\bar{\textit{J}}$ une 30, 2004 consolidated financial statements discussing issues which raise substantial doubt about our ability to continue as a "going concern."
+The going concern qualification is attributable to our historical operating losses, and the amount of capital which we project our needs to satisfy existing liabilities and achieve profitable operations.
 In positive steps, we have closed down our loss generating businesses, and continue to evaluate and implement cost cutting measures at every entity level.
-We are optimistic that the remaining entities can become profitable in fiscal 2004.
-For the year ended June 30, 2003, we continued to experience a negative cash flow from consolidated operations, and projects that it will need certain additional capital to enable it to continue operations at its current level beyond the near term.
+For the year ended June 30, 2004, we continued to experience a negative cash flow from consolidated operations, and projects that it will need certain additional capital to enable it to continue operations at its current level beyond the near term.
 We believe that certain of this needed capital will result from the successful collection of our accounts receivable balances as projects are completed during the coming fiscal year.
 We believe we can raise additional funds though private placements of its common stock.
+Effective February 8, 2005, our auditors informed us that they would no longer include a going concern explanatory paragraph in our financials.
+This decision was based on the improved financials of the Company during the first two quarters of the 2004-2005 fiscal years.